Applicants from a Non-Approved Program

 - Review the The Profile of Competencies Required of the Members of the College of Chiropodists of Ontario.

-- Complete and submit the Accomodation Request Form (if required).
+- Complete and submit the Accommodation Request Form (if required).

 - Complete and submit the Confirmation form for writing the College’s Registration Examination.